 MORRISON: “He told me that I was the next Great White Hope. (laughs) “Foreman told me to keep my nose to the grindstone.
 Keep to good habits.
 He basically told me not to blow this opportunity.”

 In the midst of the most exciting moment of his professional career, these Foreman words, from someone who was once deemed invincible until Muhammad Ali & Rope-A-Dope, proved sadly prophetic.
 Four months following the bout, a 1st round Morrison knockout loss at the hands of Michael Bentt derailed an $8-million payday with Lennox Lewis.
 Meanwhile, Foreman would go on to shock the world with a 10th round compact right to the chin of 28-year-old Michael Moorer to reclaim the Heavyweight Championship on November 5, 1994.
-Check out our top sports betting sites!

 ME: “You have no natural rival like most pugilists.
 So Foreman continues to stand out.
 When was the last time that you saw him?”